JackAdams/meteor-accounts-ldap/README.md

 LDAP.multitenantIdentifier = 'tenant_id';
 ```

-Overwrite the function below **on the server** to add custom fields to the new user document created when a user from the LDAP directory isn't found in the Meteor app's database (based on the 'condition' discussed above):
+Overwrite the function below **on the server** to add custom fields to the new user document created when a user from the directory server isn't found in the Meteor app's database (based on the 'condition' discussed above):
 ```
 LDAP.addFields = function (person) {
   // `this` is the request from the client